bosonic/bosonic.github.io/src/doc/getting-started/using-elements.md

 </b-dropdown>
 ```

-Elements that use Shadow DOM extensively (for instance, `b-tooltip`) can be a bit more complicated to style.
+Elements that use Shadow DOM extensively (for instance, [`b-tooltip`](/elements/tooltips.html)) can be a bit more complicated to style.
 The reason for that is that Shadow DOM scopes and encapsulates CSS, making it theoretically immune from style leakage.
 Of course,  Web Component creators want to theme their custom elements, and therefore they need to alter the CSS within the element.
 The Shadow DOM spec authors have provided pseudo-selectors (`/deep/` and `::shadow`) in order to achieve this, but they're not easy to use.
 They additionally introduce another round of problems.

-The Polymer authors, found themselves in the quest of a better way.
+The Polymer authors found themselves in the quest of a better way.
 They decided to use [CSS Variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_variables) to achieve easy theming strategy for elements utilizing Shadow DOM.
 In using CSS Variables, elements declare their variables by setting some CSS properties like color or padding.
 Variables that can be set in an external stylesheet as seen in this example:

 ``` html
 <style>